NickAger/nickager.github.io/_posts/2011-07-01-File-upload-using-Nginx-and-Seaside---step-3.md

 The code described above is contained in `NAFileUploadStep3` and can be downloaded from the repository http://www.squeaksource.com/NginxFileUpload

 ## Next Step
-[Step 4](Step-4-File-upload-as-a-plugable-component): File upload as a plugable component.
+[Step 4]({% post_url 2011-07-01-Step-4-File-upload-as-a-plugable-component %}): File upload as a pluggable component.